Bamboo Forest Japan – Planning to visit Kyoto?

 We would step uphill in the dark for about an hour until we reached one of the many mountain huts where we would take a break and eat more chocolate.

-However, things got really difficult around 3000m in elevation.
+However, things got really difficult around 3000 meters in elevation.

 It was midnight and Andy was complaining of a headache, nausea, and dizziness, all classic signs of altitude sickness.

 All our energy levels were dangerously low having not slept since the morning of the previous day.